dutchmims/Food-World/README.md

 ### Technologies and Languages Used

-- Python is the predominent language used in this project.
+- Python is the predominant language used in this project.
 - HTML as the markup language.
 - CSS The styling has been produced with Cascading Style Sheets.
 - Github for storing the repository during development.
-- Github Projects was utilised for the kanban board.
+- Github projects was used for my issues.
 - Gitpod as a cloud based IDE.
 - Git was used to commit and push code during development.
 - Heroku is where the website is hosted.
 - Favicon was used to produce a favicon for this site.
 - Google Fonts was used for typography.
 - PEP8 Validator was used for validating the python code.
-- W3C HTML Validator wss used for validating the HTML.
+- W3C HTML Validator was used for validating the HTML.
 - Jigsaw CSS Validator was used for validating the CSS.
 - Chrome Dev Tools - for debugging the project.
 - Lighthouse - for testing performance.